20 Different Types of Snakes in Delaware

 Their raised snout serves as the best visual cue.
 They can reach lengths of three to four feet.

-The main prey of these snakes in Delaware, found in various sandy soil settings, is toads.
-When confronted, they could lunge, hiss, or even assume a fatal posture.
+These snakes, which are found in various sandy soil settings in Delaware, primarily prey on toads.
+They could lunge, hiss, or even assume a fatal posture when confronted.

 14. Ring-necked Snake